 Work and Volunteer Abroad

-If you are interested in an international experience that includes more than study, consider UNCW education abroad programs which offer internships or experiental learning opportunities:
+If you are interested in an international experience that includes more than study, consider UNCW education abroad programs which offer internships or experiential learning opportunities:

-Independent Internship, Work and Volunteer Opportunties (not for credit)
+Independent Internship, Work and Volunteer Opportunities (not for credit)

-While the Office of International Programs does not formally administer activities abroad that do not have an academic (credit-bearing) component, we are also pleased provide you with resources and links for these types of opportunities.
-We do not particualrly endorse nor have vetted the organizations and opportunites linked below but solely provide them for your convenient reference and urge you to extensively research and vet your options.
+While the Office of International Programs does not formally administer activities abroad that do not have an academic (credit-bearing) component, we are also pleased to provide you with resources and links for these types of opportunities.
+We do not particularly endorse nor have vetted the organizations and opportunities linked below but solely provide them for your convenient reference and urge you to extensively research and vet your options.